vippsas/vipps-psp-api/vipps-psp-api-faq.md

 Yes, please see: [The Vipps test environment (MT)](https://github.com/vippsas/vipps-developers#the-vipps-test-environment-mt).

-# What should we reply to MakePayment() service call in case field "Confirmed" has value: No/TimeOut/Cancel?
+# What should we reply to MakePayment() service call in case field "Confirmed" has value: TimeOut or Cancel?

 Should it be: paymentInfo.status = "OK" or "FAIL"?
 If it is fail, what error code should be returned?

-It is suggested that you send “FAIL” in case of failure either at your end or as in this case at our end.
+It is suggested that you send "FAIL" in case of failure either at your end or as in this case at our end.

-If field "Confirmed" has value: `No` / `TimeOut` / `Cancel` -> `paymentInfo.status` = "FAIL"?
+If field "Confirmed" has value: `TimeOut` or `Cancel` -> `paymentInfo.status` = "FAIL"?

 # Can you confirm that Vipps will send makePayment() service with corresponding values in field "Confirmed" if customer declines payment transaction or time-out occurs?